STATEMENT OF FAITH

 • The Lord’s Supper: A unique time of communion in the presence of God when the elements of bread and grape juice (the Body and Blood of the Lord Jesus Christ) are taken in remembrance of Jesus’ sacrifice on the Cross.

-We recognize that all have sinned and as a result, people’s brokenness is demonstrated in numerous ways that are contrary to God’s ways.
+We recognize all have sinned and as a result, people’s brokenness is demonstrated in numerous ways that are contrary to God’s ways.
 Because of the public discussion and legal attention being given to gender, marriage, and sexuality, we find it necessary to present the following statements that specifically address these issues.
-We believe that all people must be afforded compassion, love, kindness, respect, and dignity.
+We believe all people must be afforded compassion, love, kindness, respect, and dignity.
 It will always be our intent to reflect these qualities and any behavior or attitudes not displaying these qualities should be repudiated, as they are not in accord with scripture or the Spirit of Christ.

 MARRIAGE: We believe that marriage was created and sanctioned by God in which God joins one man and one woman in a single and exclusive union.